ploomber/sklearn-evaluation/docs/quickstart/classification.md

 # Sklearn-evaluation quickstart

-In this guid we'll show how to compare and evaluate models with sklearn-evaluation.
+In this guide we'll show how to compare and evaluate models with sklearn-evaluation.
-We will use the penguins dataset and will try to classify based on paraters such as bill and filpper size, which penguin species is it.
+We will use the penguins dataset and will try to classify based on parameters such as bill and flipper size, and which penguin species is it.

 The steps in this guide are:
 1. Loading the dataset